Disclosure of Contractual Control Agreements - Boodle Hatfield

 Scope and exemptions

-The Regulations will apply to contractual control rights held for the benefit of a business, charity or the exercise of functions of a public nature (i.e. not individuals) relating to registered land.
+The Regulations apply to contractual control rights held for the benefit of a business, charity or the exercise of functions of a public nature (i.e. not individuals) relating to registered land.

 The Regulations will not apply to leasehold interests with less than 15 years remaining at the date of the grant of the right or unregistered land.